linkedin/swift-style-guide/README.md

     })
 ```

-* **1.12** Prefer using local properties or other mitigation techniques to avoid multi-line predicates where possible.
+* **1.12** Prefer using local constants or other mitigation techniques to avoid multi-line predicates where possible.

 ```swift
 // PREFERRED